vikramC04/Email-Spam-Filter/README.md

 ### Dataframe Column Names(columns.json)

 Contains a dictionary of the column names used to train the `stack_model` in their correct index for use in tokenizing the text data.

+## Requirements:
+1. scikit-learn: A machine learning library that is used to analyze data and create learning models
+2. customtkinter: An extension of the Tkinter pytyhon library used to create modern UI elements used for GUI interfaces
+3. numpy: A sparse library used to create multidimensional arrays
+4. Flask: A WSGI interface that serves as a connection between a web application and a web server